Tips on Storing Fruit for Optimal Use

 - Plastic storage bins, (perforated): These work well against rodents and are good for fruit that need air circulation.
 Make sure the perforated holes are around 1/4 inch to 1/3 inch in diameter.
 Also once you place the lid over the bin be sure to weight it down.

 It is generally a good idea to wash off produce before eating it.
 Cutting the fruit in half before you eat it always eliminates surprises.
 As it develops while on the tree, water can enter fruits at the base of the stem.
-If water enters at that point, it may travel to the seed at the center.
-The seed may then split and the water can form mold in this part of the fruit.
+If water enters at that point, it can travel to the seed at the center.
+Often, the seed then splits, and water forms mold in this part of the fruit.
 By halving the fruit, you can easily detect this occurrence, and any bruising that you otherwise do not see on the surface.

 References: Peterson, John Christopher.
 “Insect Repellents of Natural Origin: Catnip and Osage Orange’.. .
 Digital Repository @ Iowa State University. [http://www.lib.dr.iastate.edu/rtd/1101] [9/05/2015.];[http://www.forums.gardenweb.com/discussions/1533172/osage-orange-as-an-insecticide]